Galaxy Luminosity Function of the Coma Cluster from Deep $u'-g'-r'$ Wendelstein Imaging Data: Introduction

 \section{Introduction}

 The galaxy luminosity function (GLF) and the galaxy stellar mass function (GSMF) quantify the number density of galaxies per magnitude or mass interval, respectively, and are usually described by a \cite{Schechter1976} function.
-They are important tools for understanding galaxy populations and galaxy evolution, as well as constraining cosmological models and dark matter models, by comparing observed GLFs \citep[e.g.,][]{Binggeli1985,Efstathiou1988,Bernstein1995,Trentham1998,Andreon2002,Mobasher2003, Blaton2005,Faber2007,Yamanoi2012,Ferrarese2016,Wright2017,CuillandreLF2025} with the predicted GLFs from simulations \citep[e.g.,][]{Kauffmann1993,Pillepich2018, Behroozi2019,Dolag2025}.
+They are important tools for understanding galaxy populations and galaxy evolution, as well as constraining cosmological models and dark matter models, by comparing observed GLFs \citep[e.g.,][]{Binggeli1985,Efstathiou1988,Bernstein1995,Trentham1998,Andreon2002,Mobasher2003, Blaton2005,Faber2007,Yamanoi2012,Ferrarese2016,Wright2017,CuillandreLF2025} with the predicted GLFs and GSMFs from simulations \citep[e.g.,][]{Kauffmann1993,Pillepich2018, Behroozi2019,Dolag2025}.
 The tension between the predicted steep faint-end slope from first-generation cosmological simulations and observed flat slopes caused discussions about the "missing satellite problem" \citep[e.g.,][]{Mateo1998,Klypin1999,Moore1999}.
+For observations, the major limitations are the corrections for completeness and contamination, particularly for imaging-based GLFs relying on statistical foreground/background subtraction, with cosmic variance further contributing to the contamination uncertainty \citep[e.g., ][]{Driver2010}.
+Morphology-selected imaging samples can reduce contamination, but require sufficient spatial resolution and may introduce observer-dependent classification biases and a less well-defined selection function \citep[see e.g., ][]{Marleau2025,CuillandreLF2025}, while spectroscopic samples provide cleaner membership information but are limited by depth, target selection, and spatial coverage \citep[e.g., ][]{Mobasher2003}.

-For observations, the major limitations are the corrections for completeness and contamination.
-For simulations, the treatment of baryonic physics is crucial as stellar winds and supernova feedback suppress the star formation in low mass galaxies, whereas AGN feedback suppresses the star formation in massive galaxies and hence affect the stellar mass -- halo mass function, leading to fewer dwarf galaxies, as well as explaining the decrease of luminous galaxies \citep[e.g.,][]{Moster2010,Moster2013,Moster2018,Behroozi2019}.
+For simulations, the treatment of baryonic physics is crucial as stellar winds and supernova feedback suppress the star formation in low mass galaxies, whereas AGN feedback suppresses the star formation in massive galaxies and hence affect the stellar mass -- halo mass function, and the stellar mass function, leading to fewer low-mass galaxies and, indirectly, to fewer luminous galaxies, with the luminosity dependence also set by stellar populations and mass-to-light ratios \citep[e.g.,][]{Moster2010,Moster2013,Moster2018,Behroozi2019}.
 Furthermore, the slope of the GLF and GSMF are powerful tools to probe dark matter models, i.e., cold dark matter predicts a high abundance of dwarf galaxies, whereas warm dark matter suppresses the formation of small halos \citep{Menci2012,Bullock2017}.